kimono-k/bmi_calculator/README.md

 # Extract widget Flutter Outline
 - Right mouse click, refactor

+# Routes
+- To get a page in an app

 # Classes
 - Wil je gescheiden houden in dart files
 - Separation of concerns